 While STM32F4 family processors installed in newest flight controllers are superior to STM32F3 (and F1 of course) in terms of raw speed, they are inferior to F3 family in terms of IO handling capabilities.
 For example, F4 family is not equipped with UART port inverters.
-And that creates a series of problems when it comes to connecting various serial RX receivers and telemetry systems.
+Just take a look at the Omnibus F4 flight controller.
+There is an S.BUS inverter, but not a SmartPort inverter.
+That creates a series of problems when it comes to connecting various serial RX receivers and telemetry systems.

 The most popular FrSky (Futaba) S.Bus serial RX protocol and FrSky SmartPort telemetry require inverted UART signal.
 If there is no hardware inverter on hardware UART port, they will not work.
-While S.Bus requires only one data line, external inverter is not a big issue.
-Some time ago I’ve published The Simplest Harware Inverter.
-One MOSFET transistor, one resistor and that’s all.
+While S.Bus requires only one data line, an external inverter is not a big issue.
+Some time ago I've published The Simplest Hardware Inverter.
+One MOSFET transistor, one resistor and that are all.

-In case of SmartPort, it’s slightly more complicated.
-Not only signal is inverted, SmartPort also combines TX and RX UART line into single wire.
+In the case of SmartPort, it's slightly more complicated.
+Not only signal is inverted, SmartPort also combines TX and RX UART line into a single wire.
 That means the following:

 - 2x 4.7kOhm resistors